Dipumodi97/SmartContactManager/README.md

 # SmartContactManager
-This is First Git Repository
+This is First Git Repository.
 Author- Dipu Kumar